JeninaAngelin/JeninaAngelin/README.md

 <div>

-- :telescope: I’m working as a Data Scientist intern and contributing to many Analytical problems.
+- :telescope: I’m working as a Product Research intern and contributing to many Analytical problems.

 - :seedling: Exploring Information Security and Applied Machine Learning.